 Carpets may fall into a few different categories of waste.
 Due to the materials they’re made from, most old carpets class as a form of textile waste.
 However, due to their size and shape, they’re sometimes considered a type of bulky waste.

 Who invented carpet?

-What materials are they made from?
+What materials are carpets made from?

 How are carpets made?

-The Looper (a large hook) holds the fibres together until the needle goes back through the backing, forming a loop.
+- The looper (a large hook) holds the fibres together until the needle goes back through the backing, forming a loop.

 How do you dispose of carpets?

-Safely remove carpets using the appropriate tools.
+- Safely remove the carpet using appropriate tools.

 What are some eco-friendly alternatives to carpets?